Working towards a Bachelor of Arts, Simran writes articles on modern history, art theory, religion, mythology, and analyses of texts.

 This was believed by numerous historians to explain Rasputin's odd behaviour, including accusations of being a satanic man, why he was adulterous, and why there were numerous accounts of unexplainable moments in his life like, for instance, his death.
 He had been shot multiple times, stabbed, poisoned, and brutally beaten, yet autopsy results indicated that his death was a result of drowning.
 This would have explained how after his heart had stopped, he had been able to wake up and tell the prince, “You have been a bad boy.”
 This explained why his motto was, “sin that you may receive forgiveness.”

 Furthermore during his participation in ‘sacred orgies,' it appeared that he had seemed to have more energy instead of being tired, explaining his sexual strength.
 Numerous people believe that he obtained his holiness through his sins.
 This could also have explained Stolypin’s death.
-Evidently, Rasputin attempted to hypnotise him during an argument they had, as reflected through Stolypin’s documents to the Tsar.
+Evidently, Rasputin attempted to hypnotize him during an argument they had, as reflected in Stolypin’s documents to the Tsar.
 He reported that he yelled at Rasputin but in the middle of the argument Rasputin’s ‘satanic eyes’ had stopped him.
 Stolypin had made a report of all of Rasputin and sent it to the Tsar, allowing Stolypin to order Rasputin out of St. Petersburg in 1911.
-Stolypin’s Minister of Religion, Lukyanov, had created an investigation to look into and gain evidence of Rasputin’s scandalous deeds.
+Stolypin’s Minister of Religion (Lukyanov) began an investigation to look into and gain evidence of Rasputin’s scandalous deeds.
 Due to this, Tsarina Alexandra despised Prime Minister Stolypin.
 However, after Stolypin was assassinated the Tsarina had conveniently brought Rasputin back to Petersburg.

 Henceforth it is clear that due to the way in which historians has access to a larger range of sources, they are able to draw connections to other religions such as Hinduism’s Tantra and the Kylsty.
 Therefore this concludes the satanic representations that Rasputin had in regards to Russian society.